 When using a cloud service provider to host patient data, there are three important compliance considerations:

-- Physical security of data warehouses
+- Physical security of data warehouses and cloud services

 - Administrative controls and policies for managing ePHI